kubernetes/minikube/site/content/en/docs/handbook/accessing.md

 5. Try in your browser

-    open in your browser (make sure there is no proxy set)
+    Open in your browser (ensure there is no proxy set)

     ```shell
     http://127.0.0.1:TUNNEL_PORT